rameez1822534/advi-case/README.md

 - **Customer Distribution by Type:** Query to show the distribution of customers by type.

 ## Things To Do
-1, Error Logging in ADF and Snowflake
+- **Error Logging in ADF and Snowflake
-2, Make pipeline more moduler by including parameters 3, More data tranformations if possible
+- **Make pipeline more moduler by including parameters
+- **More data tranformations if possible
-4, Email notification for pipeline error
+- **Email notification for pipeline error
-5, Create a proper dashboard
+- **Create a proper dashboard

 ## Conclusion